libsdl-org/libtiff/doc/functions/TIFFCustomDirectory.rst

   create a new directory, free the ``*tif`` structure and set up a new one.
 - that unlike :c:func:`TIFFWriteDirectory`, :c:func:`TIFFCheckpointDirectory`
   does not free up the directory data structures in memory.
+- that LibTiff does not support custom directory chains (NextIFD pointing to another IFD).
+  NextIFD of custom directories is always set to zero and should be zero when reading.

 Unfortunately to create or read custom directories with predefined fields it is necessary to include the private tif_dir.h.
 However, for EXIF and